1992–93 Los Angeles Kings season: Conference Finals

-Stanley Cup Finals
+Stanley Cup Final

 The Kings' opponents in the 1993 Stanley Cup Finals, the Montreal Canadiens, had finished third in the Prince of Wales Conference's Adams Division during the regular season.
 They had defeated their provincial rivals, the Quebec Nordiques, in six games in the Division Semifinals and swept the Buffalo Sabres four straight in the Division Finals before besting the New York Islanders in five games in the Wales Conference Finals.
 Prior to the series, Los Angeles coach Barry Melrose suggested that the Canadiens were a team that "hasn't been tested," although Montreal had lost the first two games of their first-round series to the Nordiques before rebounding to win 11 consecutive games, tying an NHL record.

-Still, the Canadiens had had eight days off since eliminating the Islanders, and the Kings took advantage of their lethargy in a 4-1 victory in Game 1 at the Montreal Forum.
+Still, the Canadiens had had eight days off since eliminating the Islanders, and the Kings took advantage of their lethargy in a 4–1 victory in Game 1 at the Montreal Forum.
 Montreal native Luc Robitaille scored twice on the power play, and Wayne Gretzky had a hand in all four Los Angeles goals, scoring one himself and assisting on the other three.
 The lone Canadiens goal came at 18:09 of the first period when Gretzky scored on his own net trying to break up a pass by Montreal's Ed Ronan, who received credit for the goal.

 The turning point in the series, however, came in Game 2.
-The Canadiens took a 1-0 lead on a first-period goal by defenceman Éric Desjardins, but the Kings tied the score in the second period on a short-handed goal from Dave Taylor, then went in front 2-1 when Pat Conacher scored with 11:28 left in the third period.
+The Canadiens took a 1–0 lead on a first-period goal by defenceman Éric Desjardins, but the Kings tied the score in the second period on a short-handed goal from Dave Taylor, then went in front 2–1 when Pat Conacher scored with 11:28 left in the third period.
 During a stoppage in play with 1:45 remaining, Montreal head coach Jacques Demers requested that referee Kerry Fraser measure the curve on the blade of Los Angeles defenceman Marty McSorley's stick.
 After measuring the curve, Fraser ruled McSorley's stick illegal and assessed him a minor penalty.
 Demers then pulled goaltender Patrick Roy for an extra attacker, giving the Canadiens a 6-on-4 power play.
-Desjardins scored his second goal of the game off a Vincent Damphousse pass with 1:13 left in regulation to tie the score at 2-2, sending the contest into overtime.
-Only 51 seconds into the extra period, Montreal's Benoît Brunet picked up a missed Desjardins slap shot and passed it back to Desjardins, who fired another shot past Kings goaltender Kelly Hrudey to win the game for the Canadiens, 3-2, and tie the series at 1-1.
-Desjardins became the first defenceman to ever score a hat trick in the Stanley Cup Finals.
+Desjardins scored his second goal of the game off a Vincent Damphousse pass with 1:13 left in regulation to tie the score at 2–2, sending the contest into overtime.
+Only 51 seconds into the extra period, Montreal's Benoît Brunet picked up a missed Desjardins slap shot and passed it back to Desjardins, who fired another shot past Kings goaltender Kelly Hrudey to win the game for the Canadiens, 3–2, and tie the series at 1–1.
+Desjardins became the first defenceman to ever score a hat trick in the Stanley Cup Final.